 Specific Circumstances Why You Left the Scene Matter

-So, it depends on the circumstances as to why you left in the first place, and when you go back, is there anybody who can explain why you left in the first place?
+So, it depends on the circumstances as to why you left in the first place, and when you return, is there anyone who can explain why you left in the first place?
 The whole purpose of the hit-and-run law is that if you damage somebody else's property, they can get your information and be compensated for that, either through the criminal system, if it's a hit-and-run, or civilly.

 They could get their insurance company involved and your insurance company involved, or they could sue you if you improperly damage their property.
 So, if you come back to the scene and they're able to get all that information, then it could be a situation of no harm/no foul, and the prosecutors don't charge you with a criminal hit and run.
-But again, technically, leaving the crime scene is just a matter of sometimes they don't file every single case that is a crime in the San Fernando Valley courthouses.
+However, technically, leaving the crime scene is sometimes a matter of not filing every single case that is a crime in the San Fernando Valley courthouses.

 Experienced Hit and Run Defense Lawyer

-So, if you've got a hit-and-run matter and need some help with it, either at a stage where it's happened, the authorities have not got a hold of you or at the stage where they've sent you a letter and want you to come in, bring your car, give a statement, or send you a letter.
-They want you to appear in court because you've been charged with a hit and run, or you've been arrested or cited into court for an impact and run, pick up the phone, make the call.
+So, if you're facing a hit-and-run matter and need guidance, whether it's at the stage where the authorities haven't contacted you or when they've sent you a letter requesting your appearance in court, don't hesitate to seek legal advice.
+Whether you've been charged with a hit-and-run, or you've been arrested or cited into court for an accident and run, remember, legal advice is crucial.
+Pick up the phone, make the call.